Larry Davis (born 1966): Problems with NYPD

 Approaching trial, the district attorney's office had one witness outside of law enforcement: Roy L. Gray, who admitted under oath to steering "traffic to coke spots."
-Allegedly, on October 26, 1986, in Manhattan's Washington Heights section, Gray was robbed of $2, and four days later, October 30, in the borough's Harlem section, spotted the robber, later understood as Davis, about to rob some cocaine dealers, too.
-Reportedly, Gray thus alerted the police, and then rode in the police car that chased the getaway car, carrying Davis and two other men, to the Bronx's Highbridge section, where, along Jerome Avenue, upon issuing three gunshots at the police, the three men evaded arrest by vanishing into an apartment building.
+Allegedly, on October 26, 1986, Gray was robbed of two dollars in Manhattan's Washington Heights neighborhood.
+Four days later, on October 30, Gray spotted the robber, later understood as Davis, about to rob some cocaine dealers in Harlem.
+Reportedly, Gray thus alerted the New York City Police Department (NYPD) and rode in the police car that chased a getaway car, carrying Davis and two other men.
+The pursuit ended in Highbridge, where, along Jerome Avenue, upon issuing three gunshots at police, Davis and his accomplices evaded arrest by vanishing into an apartment building.

-In early November, acting on a tip, police sought Davis but failed to find him at his sister's apartment at 1231 Fulton Avenue in the Bronx's Morrisania section.
+In early November, acting on a tip, police sought Davis but failed to find him at his sister's apartment at 1231 Fulton Avenue in the Bronx's Morrisania district.
 They returned to the apartment on November 19, when the infamous shootout occurred.
-After it, the police department explained the raid as an effort to question him, but later re-explained it as an attempt to arrest him, albeit without an arrest warrant.
-Months later, after the police alleged a Jerome Avenue car chase with gunshots fired at police 20 days before the infamous raid, "officials from the Bronx District Attorney's office and the Police Department deflected questions about why no warrant had been issued for Mr. Davis's arrest after the Jerome Avenue incident.
+Afterward, the NYPD explained the raid as an effort to question Davis, then later changed their rationale of the raid as an attempt to arrest him, albeit without an arrest warrant.
+Months later, it was reported that "officials from the Bronx District Attorney's office and the Police Department deflected questions about why no warrant had been issued for Mr. Davis's arrest after the Jerome Avenue incident.
 Each agency referred questions to the other."
-At some point, a senior police official argued that "once you move to introduce an accusatory instrument, you lose the benefit of being able to talk to that person."
+At some point, a senior NYPD official argued that "once you move to introduce an accusatory instrument, you lose the benefit of being able to talk to that person."

-In any case, the police reported that Gray, as a robbery victim of Davis, examined photos and provided the "positive identification" of Davis, that Davis's fingerprints were in the getaway car, that two shell casings, recovered from the scene, matched the pistol on Davis at his December 6 arrest, and that ballistics tests tied this gun to the killings of four suspected drug dealers in Manhattan just hours before the October 30 car chase from Manhattan to the Bronx.
-Davis maintained, instead, that the police had framed him for these murders.
+In any case, the NYPD reported that Gray, as a robbery victim of Davis, examined photos and provided the "positive identification" of Davis; that Davis' fingerprints were in the getaway car; that two shell casings, recovered from the scene, matched the pistol on Davis at his December 6 arrest; and that ballistics tests tied this gun to the killings of four suspected drug dealers in Manhattan just hours before the October 30 car chase to Jerome Avenue.

-Similarly, Davis's attorneys William Kunstler and Lynne Stewart as well as Davis's peers and family all contended that, five years before the shootout, certain police officers had recruited Davis, age 15, to deal drugs under their sponsorship, and then turned a blind eye to the dealing of Davis's associates who began working under him; but then began harassing them and communicating death threats for Davis once he stopped dealing drugs in late 1986 while withholding drug proceeds, reputedly some $40,000.
+Davis maintained that the NYPD had framed him for these murders.
+Similarly, his attorneys William Kunstler and Lynne Stewart, as well as Davis' peers and family, all contended that, five years before the November 1986 shootout, certain NYPD officers had recruited Davis, then age 15, to deal drugs under their sanction, and then turned a blind eye to the dealing of Davis' associates who began working under him.
+However, these officers began harassing these dealers and communicating death threats for Davis once he stopped dealing drugs in late 1986 while withholding drug proceeds, reputedly some $40,000.